Automatically Starting the License Server on Bootup

 cd /etc/init.d; ./licenseserver start

-7. If all is well, reboot your system and check the LicenseServer daemon is running:
+7. If all is well, reboot your system and check the LicenseServer daemon is running using the ps command:

 # ps -ef | grep LicenseServer